-- 3. Locate the Identification group bar on the Properties window. - Click the left column of the 'Number' property and assign a panel number in the right column. -ora.
-Click the ellipses button (...).
-The Number Assignment dialog box appears.
+- 3. Locate the Identification group bar on the Properties window. - 4.
+Click the left column of the 'Number' property and assign a panel number in the right column.

 If you want the system to assign a number to the panel: